devi-prasad/fast-track-c/readme.md

     strict code analysis, helping programmers catch potential bugs arising out of wrong usage of language constructs.

-4. Use best practices and develop habits required to design large systems.
+4. Use best practices and develop attitudes required to design large systems.

-    Despite C language's lack of module system, we show simple practices and methods for organizinging (sub)programs across conceptual modules, defining interfaces, programming against interfaces (data abstraction), and hiding implementation details.
-These practices shape the way one views systems-design.
+    Despite C language's lack of module system, we show simple practices and methods for organizinging (sub)programs across conceptual modules, defining interfaces, and hiding implementation details.
+These practices shape the way one views systems-design, in general.

 5. Learn by studying source code created by masters of the art.

     Open Souce Software (OSS) projects offer a wealth of knowledge.
 One needs to learn to read and review techniques used in large and successful software projects.
 There are [excellent online books](http://aosabook.org/en/index.html)
-    that serve as great reference material for the most curious among us!
+    that serve as great reference material.

 To summarize, here is a laundry list of ideas that we pursue in the Fast-Track-C
 sessions: